Christmas Ornaments DIY with Paint

 Preparing to Paint the Christmas Balls

-Reattaching the Gold Tops
+Reattaching the Ornament Tops

-Giant Christmas Ornament DIY in Chocolate Brown with Glitter
+Giant Christmas Glitter Ornament DIY

-Immediately after adding the adhesive cover the top of your ornament with the dollar store glitter.
+Immediately after adding the adhesive, cover the top of your ornament with the dollar store glitter.

-Adding the dark brown glitter to the dark brown Christmas ball gives it a little bit a sheen.
-Keeping the colours the same kept the ornament looking more neutral.
+Adding the dark brown glitter to the dark brown Christmas ball gives it a little bit of a sheen.
+Keeping the colors the same kept the ornament looking more neutral.
 These huge Christmas balls are going to be placed towards the inside of my Christmas tree.
 The little bit of sparkle on top should look amazing.

 Once painted, spray paint the ornament top gold with two coats of gold spray paint.
 Let dry and then attach with E6000 or hot glue.

 I think these chocolate brown Christmas ornaments would be beautiful tied on a tree with dark brown satin ribbon.
 I didn’t have any so I chose some simple twine for the picture.
+Next Christmas I will have the thin chocolate ribbon I need.

 Don’t have time today.
-PIN THIS IDEA so you can make it later?
+PIN THIS IDEA so you can make it later.

 Other Christmas Ornament DIYs